 Dunkirk is fully accessible from the road.
 There are steps down from the cycle path.
 Dunkirk and Gigg are approx.1.5 km apart.
 Gigg Mill is approached from a narrow footpath and the dye plant garden which has 2 railway sleeper steps.

 We can provide a risk assessment if required or schools may prefer to do their own.

-Please use this form as an initial booking – Dates can be provisional and other activities may be only proposed.
 An invoice will only be sent when all the arrangements have been confirmed.
 Payment can be by cheque or BACS to: